Jesse James Birthplace

 For more information or to schedule a tour, call us at (816)736-8500.

-The Jesse James Farm and Museum is owned and operated by the Department of Clay County Historic Sites.
+Jesse James' Birthplace is owned and operated by the Department of Clay County Historic Sites.
 Click here to see full details on all Clay County Historic Sites fees.

 A wheelchair is available for your use.